Conversations #6 - George Por

 “Praxis is the dynamic interdependence of theory and practice.
 In our context, it refers to the unity of learning from action and action enriched by learning, in an iterative, never-ending spiral.
 It includes applying the insights, tools, and methods gained from our courses to projects aimed at meeting real-world challenges, and using the work on those challenges as drivers of learning.”

 “Our programs are designed to foster personal and collective transformation (vertical development).
-They are aimed at equipping their participants with the contemplative, relational, cultural and systemic competences needed for catalyzing profound transformation.
+They are aimed at equipping their participants with the contemplative, relational, cultural, and systemic competencies needed for catalyzing profound transformation.
 Only by enabling a snowballing effect in the spread of such competences can Campus Co-Evolve pursue its vision and purpose.”

 Campus Co-Evolve is still relatively new, as it has only been around for a year or so, but there is much promise.
 Given more capital with successful cohorts and committed teachers we could be hearing more about The Campus in the future of education.

-George has a long track record of teaching, mentorship, and being a r.evolutionary change agent.
-Our conversation was wide ranging & thought provoking.
+George has a long track record of teaching, mentorship, and being a r.evolutionary (a revolutionary who basis their techniques on evolutionary principles) change agent.
+Our conversation was wide-ranging and thought-provoking.
 We talked about The Campus, but also got into civilization renewal, reinvigorating the commons, and the importance of adding evolutionary thinking into your repertoire of seeing reality.

 I thank George for his time, and the expansive discussion we had.
-Check out his “Circle of LifeWork” below, and the timestamps of interesting parts of our talk.
+Check out his “Circle of LifeWork” below.

 What did you want to be when you grew up?
 (00:01:42)